Profile: Matador Resources Co (MTDR.K)

-As of December 31, 2013, the company held leasehold interests in approximately 75,700 gross (35,700 net) acres in Southwest Wyoming and adjacent areas in Utah and Idaho as part of a natural gas shale exploration prospect targeting the Meade Peak shale.
+The Company has leasehold interests in approximately 75,700 gross (35,700 net) acres in Southwest Wyoming and adjacent areas in Utah and Idaho as part of a natural gas shale exploration prospect targeting the Meade Peak shale.
 These leasehold interests are a combination of federal, state and fee mineral interests.

 Matador Resources Co

 Company Web Links

 - BRIEF-Matador Resources reports Q4 GAAP earnings per share $1.09

 - BRIEF-Matador Resources announces formation of JV for Delaware basin midstream assets

 - Leaner and meaner: U.S. shale greater threat to OPEC after oil price war

 - BRIEF-Matador Resources amended and restated senior secured revolving credit agreement